kemingy/flaskerk/README.md

 If you're using Falcon, check my another library [Falibrary](https://github.com/kemingy/falibrary).

+**Attention**

+I just build another library [SpecTree](https://github.com/0b01001001/spectree) that supports all the features flaskerk has with better interface.
+Give it a try!

+This library may be archived in the future.

 ## Features

 * Generate API document with [Redoc UI](https://github.com/Redocly/redoc) or [Swagger UI](https://github.com/swagger-api/swagger-ui) :yum: